-Du 4.A.
+w 4.A.

-In accordance with Government Auditing Standards, we have also issued our report dated February 26, 2021 on our consideration of the Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in
+In accordance with Government Auditing Standards, we have also issued our report dated February 14, 2025, on our consideration of the Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Authority' internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Authority's internal control over financial reporting and compliance.

-The Housing Finance Authority of Broward County, Florida ("the Authority") was established in 1979 by Ordinance of Broward County, Florida (County) Board of County Commissioners, to provide funding for affordable housing to very low, low, and moderate income households in the County.
+Miramar, Florida February 14, 2025 The Housing Finance Authority of Broward County, Florida ("the Authority") was established in 1979 by Ordinance of Broward County, Florida ("County") Board of County Commissioners, to provide funding for affordable housing to very low-, low-, and moderate-income households in the County.
 The Housing Finance and Community Redevelopment Division ("HFCRD") administers all programs of the Authority as well as various affordable housing programs for Broward County.
 The Authority is a quasi-governmental agency governed by a nine (9) member board appointed by the Broward County Board of County Commissioners in accordance with Florida State Statute.
 To date, the Authority has provided single family homes, town homes, condominiums, and rental units to Broward County residents through the organization of single family and multi-family tax-exempt bond issues and a consortium of local lenders.